 So if you’re running Dropbox for file syncing, and Google Apps to do your spreadsheet collaboration, Trello for project management — naturally you want them all to work together seamlessly along with any new software you discover you need.

 At Kerio, we use Samepage to run our entire business.
 It provides transparency worldwide for our employees, partners, resellers, and customers.
 In fact, without Samepage, Kerio would grind to a halt.
 Finance, product development, training, service, support, sales, business development, marketing, manufacturing, engineering, distribution — every part of our company collaborates on Samepage.
 We designed Samepage for our own purposes.
 We wanted people to have 24x7x365 access to the information they need to get their jobs done.
-And we’re constantly creating integrations with other collaborative software tools such as DropBox, GoogleDrive, and OneDrive to make collaboration as easy as turning on your iPad.
+And we’re constantly creating integrations with other collaborative software tools such as DropBox, GoogleDrive, and OneDrive to make team collaboration as easy as turning on your iPad.

 To me, the future of work is clear.
 It’s collaboration-centric.
 The most successful companieswill instill a collaborative culture.
 Because when collaboration is as natural as breathing, it transforms a company’s data into wisdom and smart business actions.
 And it’s those insights that set the best companies apart from the mediocre ones.